MGM+: Streaming

 The network maintains an online and mobile video-on-demand service (originally known as Epix HD) that is available on MGMPlus.com, and also through apps for Android devices and Android TV, Apple iOS and Apple TV, Chromecast, Microsoft Xbox (both Xbox 360 and Xbox One), the Roku streaming player, select Samsung Smart TV models, and Sony PlayStation consoles.
 VOD content from the network is also available on virtual MVPD services Sling TV, YouTube TV, Philo, and FuboTV through add-on subscriptions to the linear MGM+ service; and its dedicated OTT video channels on Apple TV Channels, Amazon Video Channels and The Roku Channel.
 Except for subscribers of Hulu (which offers MGM+ as a VOD add-on without live feeds of the four-channel linear service), the streaming service requires a subscription to the linear channel through a participating television provider in order to access program content.

-Epix launched its on-demand streaming service to the public on October 29, 2009, one day before the launch of the linear channel.
-Content available on the Epix streaming platforms (as well as Epix Now and the television-based Epix on Demand services) include recent and older theatrically released films sourced from its content agreements for the linear television service, Epix original programs, and VOD-exclusive film content from third-party library distributors (consisting of independent films, acquired made-for-television movies released between the 1980s and the 2000s, and older theatrical films released between the 1930s and the 1980s).
-Live simulcasts of the four Epix linear channels are also available to subscribers, depending on platform or mode of access.
+Previously, Epix offered an on-demand streaming service to the public dubbed the "Epix MegaPlex".
+It was launched on October 29, 2009; one day before the launch of the linear channel.
+Content available on the platforms (as well as Epix Now and the television-based Epix on Demand services) include recent and older theatrically released films sourced from its content agreements for the linear television service, Epix original programs, and VOD-exclusive film content from third-party library distributors (consisting of independent films, acquired made-for-television movies released between the 1980s and the 2000s, and older theatrical films released between the 1930s and the 1980s).
+Live simulcasts of the four Epix linear channels were also available to subscribers, depending on platform or mode of access.